stablekernel/aqueduct/source/docs/http/routing.md

 ## What is routing?

 Every HTTP request has a URL.
-A URL identifies a *resource* on a computer.
+A URL identifies a *resource*.
 In the early days of the Internet, a resource was a file.
 For example, the URL `http://www.geocities.com/my_page/image.jpg` would return the file `image.jpg` from the folder `my_page` on the webserver located at `www.geocities.com`.
 In a web application today, resources come from many other sources of data, like a database or a connected device.
 The job of a web application is to provide, create or modify a resource for a URL, wherever that resource might come from.

 A URL is made up of many parts, some of which are optional.
 The typical URL we see as humans looks like this: `http://stablekernel.com/about`.
 Most people recognize that typing this URL into a browser would take them to our company's "About" page.
 In other words, our "About" page is a resource and the URL identifies it.

 More generally, the "About" page URL has the three required components of a URL: a *scheme* (`http`), a *host* (`stablekernel.com`) and a *path* (`/about`).
-The host specifies the computer responsible for providing the resource, the path indicates the 'name' of the resource and the scheme lets both the requester and the host know how they should exchange information.
+The host specifies the computer responsible for providing the resource, the path identifies the resource and the scheme lets both the requester and the host know how they should exchange information.

 An Aqueduct application receives requests when the scheme is `http` (or `https`) and the host refers to a machine where the application is running.
 Therefore, once the application gets the request, it only cares about the remaining component: the path.

 In Aqueduct, a `Router` routes `Request`s to a `Controller` based on the request path.
 This process is known as *routing*.
 When an application starts up, routes are registered in a subclass of `ApplicationChannel`.
-Each registered route creates a new [channel](structure.md) of `Controller`s that the request will be passed through.
+Each registered route creates a new [channel](structure.md) of `Controller`s that will handle the request.

 ## Route Specifications Match HTTP Request Paths